 As members of the research community, we have an obligation to protect our careers (or future careers).
-Most research money comes from the US Gov’t, and let’s be real for a minute, science researcher have an awful PR problem….and we never show up to represent.
+Most research money comes from the US Gov’t, and in all honesty, scientists have an awful PR problem….and we never show up to represent ourselves.
 We must get better at explaining to the greater community why fundamental research is important to the advancement of our society.

 If you would like to learn how to get involved, fill out the form below!
 Research lobbyists are always in demand!